vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

 ### Steps to generate JWT

 1. Create a token of authentication with service [token](#create-token).
-2. Send in the headers of the request `Authorization` with the JWT generated in step 1.
+2. When making each request listed below, include an `Authorization` header with the JWT generated in step 1, as shown below:

 ```json
 // Headers